burkfers/qmk_userspace_features/maccel/readme.md

 The GROWTH_RATE variable sets the growth rate of the acceleration curve.
 A lower value will result in a flatter curve which takes longer to reach its LIMIT.
 A higher value will result in a steeper curve, which will reach its LIMIT faster.

-The OFFSET variable moves the entire curve towards left/right.
+The OFFSET variable moves the entire curve towards the right.
 Offsetting the curve to the right means acceleration will kick in later, which is useful for low speed precision - in effect what you would otherwise have used SNIPING mode for.
 The maccel feature basically eliminates the need for a sniping mode.

 The LIMIT variable sets the lower limit for the acceleration curve.
-This is the acceleration factor at which the curve will start.
+This is the minimum acceleration factor at which the curve will start.

-A good starting point for tweaking your settings, is to set your default DPI to a value that is snappy and makes it easy to cross your screen.
-Then set the LIMIT variable to a factor that when multiplied with your DPI speed results in a slow and precise movement.
-For example, if my usual settings are a default DPI of 1000 and a sniping DPI of 200, I would now set my default DPI to 1000, and set my LIMIT variable to 0.2, which will result in an equivalent DPI scaling of 1000*0.2=200 at the lower limit of the acceleration curve.
+A good starting point for tweaking your settings, is to set your default DPI slightly higher than what you'd use without acceleration.
+Then set your LIMIT variable to a factor that would scale down to what you normally might have set your sniping DPI.
+For example, if your usual default DPI is 900, you might set it now to 1000.
+And if your usual sniping DPI is 200, you might set your LIMIT to 0.2 (0.2*1000=200).
 From there you can start playing around with the variables until you arrive at something to your liking.

 To aid in dialing in your settings just right, a debug mode exists to print mathy details to the console.
+The debug console will print your current DPI setting and variable settings, as well as the acceleration factor, the input and output velocity, and the input and output distance.
 Refer to the QMK documentation on how to *enable the console and debugging*, then enable mouse acceleration debugging in `config.h`:
 ```c
 #define MACCEL_DEBUG
 /*